Generic selectors

 • enhanced space for a number of other programs, such as surgery, diagnostics, and palliative care, as well as outpatient services like chemotherapy (6 treatment stations).

-The anticipated project completion is early 2026.
+The anticipated project completion is summer 2026.

 Dauphin Regional Health Centre